dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 The admin experience in the Azure portal will use the already announced new grouping and targeting functionality; when your existing tenant is migrated to the new grouping experience you will also be migrated to preview the new admin experience on your tenant.
 In the meantime, if you want to test or look at any of the new functionality until your tenant is migrated, sign up for a new Intune trial account or take a look at the [new documentation](https://docs.microsoft.com/intune-azure/introduction/what-is-microsoft-intune).

-If you have any questions about the timeline for your tenant’s migration, contact our migration team at [intunegrps@microsoft.com](mailto:intunegrps@microsoft.com).

 ### Non-managed devices can access assigned apps <!--664691-->

 As part of the design changes on the Company Portal website, iOS and Android users will be able to install apps assigned to them as "available without enrollment" on their non-managed devices.
 Using their Intune credentials, users will be able to log into the Company Portal website and see the list of apps assigned to them.
 The app packages of the "available without enrollment" apps are made available for download via the Company Portal website.
 Apps which require enrollment for installation are not affected by this change, as users will be prompted to enroll their device if they wish to install those apps.